trainiac/express-jsonschema/README.md

 - **Error Messaging** -  Coming up with error messaging for every validation error becomes tedious and inconsistent.
 - **Documentation** - Creating a JSON schema documents the API requirements.

-## Validation express-jsonschema should not be used for.
+## express-jsonschema should not be used for:

 - **Authentication**.
 This should be handled upstream by some other middleware.
 - **Data dependent validation**.
 Sometimes part of an API payload's validity depends on your application data.
 Two common examples are checking duplicate object ids and user action authorization.
 This category of validation should be encapsulated in your application business logic.